-At the end of each module there will be a 25-point quiz covering that module's content and terminology.
+At the end of each module there will be a 30-point quiz covering that module's content and terminology.

-Late assignments/ Make-up work
+Late assessments/ Make-up work

 Since this class is online, students are free to work ahead if a time conflict is upcoming and from wherever they have internet access.
 If a student requires an extension, they must request it prior to the assignment's deadline and have reasonable justification.
-Late assignments will be docked 10% every 24 hours from when they were originally due.
+Late assignments will be penalized 10% every 24 hours from when they were originally due.
 Canvas prorates the deduction based on the exact time submitted relative to the deadline.
+Even if it is late, submit the assessment as soon as possible to minimize the deduction.